vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 ```

 ## Getting this example
-You can find this example as well as example per each platform on GitHub [here](https://github.com/vibe-project/vibe-examples#archetype).
+You can find [this example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform/atmosphere2) as well as example per each platform on [GitHub](https://github.com/vibe-project/vibe-examples#archetype).